sencrop/sencrop-developer-platform/src/markdown/guide.md

 ```
 ## Get your token

-If you want to use our API, please contact our API manager: hugo@sencrop.com
+If you want to use our API, please contact our API team: api@sencrop.com

 After that, you'll get a token and you'll be able to use our API :-)